Russians’ Positive View Toward Americans Doubles – Poll - The Moscow Times

-The share of Russians who view Americans positively has more than doubled in the past year and a half, according to an independent Levada Center polling agency survey published Tuesday.
+The share of Russians who view the United States positively has more than doubled in the past year and a half, according to an independent Levada Center polling agency survey published Tuesday.

 Only 20% of Russians polled by Levada in May 2018 said they viewed the U.S. favorably.
 That year, they named the U.S. as Russia’s biggest adversary as relations dipped to historic lows amid claims of a Kremlin-backed campaign to interfere in the 2016 U.S. presidential election.

-In Levada’s most recent survey, 47% of Russian respondents said they had a favorable opinion of Americans.
+In Levada’s most recent survey, 47% of Russian respondents said they had a favorable opinion of the U.S.

 The share of Russians who saw the U.S. in a negative light subsequently dropped from 69% in May 2018 to 41% in November 2019, Levada said.